sa-toki/Classification-of-crystal-and-liquid-structure-by-GNNs/README.md

 `conda install jupyter`

 ## Training program
 *Training_program.ipynb* is a program for learning structural classification using graph neural networks.
 You can run the training from loading training data.
-The implementation of the deep learning model is not written in this program, so please create a deep learning model using python `classes` in the program, and then load it as an object into `net`.
+The implementation of the deep learning model is not written in this program, so please create a deep learning model using python `class` in the program, and then load it as an object into `net`.

 The implementation of the graph neural network used in the paper can be implemented by referring to the original paper[1,2].